m59peacemaker/js-wark/README.md

 ### Temporal Determinism

-Temporal determinism means that all actions within a system are explicitly associated with and performed within logical instants of time, providing consistent and predictable behavior of operations in relation to time
+Temporal determinism means that all actions within a system are explicitly associated with and performed within logical instants of time, providing consistent and predictable behavior of operations in relation to time.

 #### How complicated, inefficient, and error-prone is temporally non-deterministic code?